 - Since entering this program, I have learned to use and incorporate SeeSaw, Padlet, NoteBookCast, and Google Classroom.

-- Moreover, I’ve become an advanced “power” user of Google Drive & Forms, YouTube & its editing features, Screencast-O-Matic, and the accessibility features of PDF software.
+- Moreover, I’ve become an advanced “power” user of Google Drive and Forms, YouTube and its editing features, Screencast-O-Matic, and the accessibility features of PDF software.

 - I consider myself very tech-savvy, and I use a lot of tech tools in my instruction as is.
 However, when I first started the program, I hated doing videos and screencasts because I’m a perfectionist, and editing is very time-consuming.
 As a result, I avoided doing media work if I could help it.
 This program has absolutely challenged me to let go a bit and just create media that’s “good enough” to share what I’ve learned and then move on.
 Every single class required some video work, and that’s pushed me to be a more engaging educator too.